Body and mind

 You might think that you need to be able to bend yourself into a pretzel in order to do yoga, but this is not true.
 Why teach flexibility only to people who are already flexible?
 In fact, having poor flexibility is an excellent reason to take up yoga.
-As you begin to learn the basics of yoga, your body becomes more flexible.
+As you begin to learn and practice the basics of yoga, your body becomes more flexible.
 Over time, you will see an improvement in your ability to do the various poses.
 There are many levels, so there is always the right amount of challenge for everyone.

 Myth #2: You don't get a workout with yoga.

 Most people don't think of a cardiovascular workout when they think of yoga.
 Although you are not doing fast movements, and there is no booming music pulsing through the room as with many aerobics classes, the challenge in yoga is certainly enough to increase your heart rate.
 In a class, you perform poses that require concentration and the ability to maintain the pose, and this can give your muscles a good workout – imagine holding a sit-up halfway up for a minute.
 It also helps your heart and lungs.
 Learning to inhale and exhale properly allows you to get the most out of each pose and has shown to increase lung capacity.

 Nonsense!
 Yoga is fun and challenging.
 More and more people are starting to enjoy this ancient form of exercise.
 If you like competition sports, consider this: you're competing against your own limitations to reach your full potential.

 Even though yoga is a class in which individuals aim to move smoothly from one pose into the next, injuries can occur.
 Risks involved with yoga include:

 - muscle and ligament sprains

 - repetitive strain injuries and overstretching (can happen at the wrists, shoulders, neck, spine, pelvis, hamstrings, and knees)

 With the right precautions, you can minimize your risk of injury.
 Just follow a few simple tips: